 4. Counseling.
 We all need a place where we can vent, dump and process life stuff.
 Everyone should have a counselor they can talk to.
 Ideally, this should be someone that is not your friend.
 If you talk to your friend about something jerky your spouse did, your friend may up looking at your spouse weird.
 Some churches have lay counselors through a ministry called Stephen's ministry if you do not want to pay.

 5. Exercise.
 Walking, Christian yoga (skip regular yoga, stick with the Christian version), and pilates are all good places to start.
 Exercise helps release the extra energy that your body is creating with your thoughts.
 Here is a great article explaining the benefits of exercise when you have anxiety.

 Listen to some upbeat Christian music while moving those muscles.
 Or listen to a podcast.

 6. Inner Healing.
 Is there unresolved trauma?
 Generational issues?
 Do you have a false belief you are believing?
 There may be unresolved grief or trauma that is causing issues.
 Find a practitioner to help you.
 Here is a place to start looking.

 8. Supplements.
 Look into adaptogens.
 These are herbs that when ingested, know what your body needs and provide it.
 Crazy neat that God created these!
-It does take 3 to 5 weeks to start noticing a difference (although I bet your body notices right away).
+For some people it can take 3 to 5 weeks to start noticing a difference.
 Amino Acids are also a great help.
 Read here to learn more.
 Get proper medical advice if you are already taking meds.
 Some supplements can interfere with meds.